Premios Nuestra Tierra: Trophy

 The current award is a heart with musical notes around and a crown at the top representing the heart of Jesus.

-At first the trophy was a plaque that symbolized the signs that Colombian public buses put to inform people where they are going, however, they realized that the plaque was very uncomfortable, and was later modernize to the current one.
+At first the trophy was a plaque that symbolized the signs that Colombian public buses put to inform people where they are going, however, they realized that the plaque was very uncomfortable, and was later modernized to the current one.